-- History of Lima, the capital of Peru
+- Lima the capital of Peru

-- The best time to visit Lima
+- Best time to visit

 - How to get there

-History of Lima, the capital of Peru
+Lima the capital of Peru

 As you see, the origin of the “Lima” word couldn’t be further from what is commonly known; the fruit that intervenes in the Ceviche preparation.

 Lima the capital of peru is located in the northern half of the western South American coast.
 Exactly in the middle of the coastal desert of Peru.
 Right at the foot of the western slope of the country’s central Andes.
 13 km (08 miles) inland of the Pacific Ocean (Callao port).
 And It is approximately at sea level (156 meters or 512 ft elevation) and about 12 degrees latitude.
 On the Rimac River’s south bank.
 And, even though the original settlement was located in the Rímac river valley, today the city extends over a vast desert region with other different valleys around it.
 In the middle of an area where plateaus, peaks, and valleys abound.